zopefoundation/Products.PluggableAuthService/docs/plugin.rst

   - Decorator plugins add propertysheets to a user, based on request data or on other data sources.

-    o These sources might include application data from the ZODB or from SQL, etc.
+    - These sources might include application data from the ZODB or from SQL, etc.

-    o They might also pull in user data from LDAP, ActiveDirectory, passwd files, etc.
+    - They might also pull in user data from LDAP, ActiveDirectory, passwd files, etc.

   - Group plugins add groups to the list of groups to which the user